thiagoneye/master-deep_learning/DeepLearning/README.md

 * **Optimization Algorithms**: Dive into the methods that make neural networks learn efficiently, such as Stochastic Gradient Descent (SGD), Adam, and RMSprop, which help find the optimal set of weights to minimize loss.

-* **Regularization Techniques**: Understand how to prevent your models from overfitting—or memorizing the training data—using strategies like Dropout and L1/L2 regularization to improve generalization to new data.
+* **Regularization Techniques**: Understand how to prevent your models from overfitting, or memorizing the training data, using strategies like Dropout and L1/L2 regularization to improve generalization to new data.

 * **Frameworks**: Gain hands-on experience by applying these concepts using popular deep learning frameworks like TensorFlow and Keras, which simplify the process of building and training models.